ozoidemi/ePaper_guest_dashboard/README.md

 ### Hold on...
 Can I make this work without Unifi?

-Absolutely!
-Though, the following code hasn't been tested.
-That's my next step.
+Yes, but I haven't tested the code (yet).

-To try it out yourself:
+To try it:

 1. **Ignore** the `automations.yaml` file.
 2. Use the files under the `no_unifi` directory.
-3. In `secrets.yaml` replace `your_ssid` and `your_password` with your own.
+3. In HA's `secrets.yaml`, replace `your_ssid` and `your_password` with your own.
-    - Remember to use a 20-char long password.
-    - Also remember this is the HA's `secrets.yaml` file.
+    - Password must be 20 chars long.

 ---